 Directional PIT arrays were installed in the Chowade River and Cypress Creek (two antennas per tributary) to monitor fish tagged under other components of the FAHMFP.
 Each antenna spanned the full width of the tributary and was approximately 1.25 m wide with structural cross braces every 1.5 m.
 Antennas lay flat on the streambed so that fish were detected as they swam over the antenna.
-Each antenna was connected to a remote tuner box (Oregon RFID, Portland, OR) and a single reader (Oregon RFID) via twin-axial cable, and readers were synchronized to minimize interference and optimize antenna read range (i.e., the distance above an antenna within which a tag is detectable).
+Each antenna was connected to a remote tuner box and a single reader (Oregon RFID, Portland, OR), and readers were synchronized to minimize interference and optimize antenna read range (i.e., the distance above an antenna within which a tag is detectable).